How to Find Medical Work Experience in the UK Without Connections | NHS and GP Placements

 Beyond formal placements, engaging in medically relevant activities can strengthen your application.
 Consider:

-First Aid courses – Completing a certified first aid course demonstrates initiative and a practical understanding of patient care.
+First aid courses – Completing a certified first aid course demonstrates initiative and a practical understanding of patient care.

 Medical reading and research – Staying informed on current medical issues and ethical debates shows dedication to the field.